About the subject

 Information technology gives us new opportunities and affects more and more parts of our daily lives.
-Data science is a new interesting area where you learn how to collect big data and analyse it.
-Information security will be more and more important in a constantly connected society, with new ways of transferring money and increased risks of ID thefts and destructive viruses.
+Data science is a new and interesting area where you learn how to collect big data and analyse it.
+Information security will be increasingly important in a constantly connected society, with new ways of transferring money and increased risks of ID thefts and destructive viruses.
 Wireless communication, advanced computers and software allow us to create new professional roles, societal services, business ideas and companies.

 Courses and programmes

 The programmes listed under master’s programmes, lead to a degree of Master of Science (60 credits or 120 credits) in the main field of study: Computer and Systems Sciences.